SCHOOL FUNDING + SCHOLARSHIPS

 Eligibility:

-GROUP SCHOLARSHIPS (starting in Fall 2025): Any DPS middle school or high school* group.
+GROUP SCHOLARSHIPS: Any DPS middle school or high school group.
 Travel (national or international) must be completed while the students are still in middle or high school.

-INDIVIDUAL SCHOLARSHIP (starting in March 2025): Any individual DPS high school* student in good standing (2.5 cum or above GPA).
-Travel (national or international) must be completed while the student is in high school and ONLY for students traveling alone.
+INDIVIDUAL SCHOLARSHIP: Any individual DPS high school student in good standing (2.5 cum GPA or above).
+Travel (national or international) must be completed while the student is in high school, and this is ONLY for students traveling alone.

 Definition of Intercultural: Relating to, involving, or occurring between two or more cultures.
 Intercultural education nurtures the following characteristics: being open-minded, being tolerant, having empathy, being able to change perspective, being linguistically proficient, having an optimistic attitude, and having good communication and leadership skills.